firefly-iii/docs/docs/docs/firefly-iii/faq/general.md

 * Will Firefly III have PSD2 integration?
 * Will Firefly III will be compliant with PSD2?

-Unfortunately, there is no such thing as "PSD2 integration" or "compliancy".
+Unfortunately, there is no such thing as "PSD2 integration" or "PSD2 compliance".
 The integration that exists in the real world isn't really feasible for Firefly III.

-Firstly, the PSD2 regulation tells banks that they should open their API's to authorized third parties.
+Firstly, the PSD2 regulation tells banks that they should open their APIs to authorized third parties.
 These authorized third parties must be registered at national financial institutes like "De Nederlandse Bank" (for the Netherlands).
 Such a registration is of course, impossible for Firefly III.

 Each user would have to register their own Firefly III installation separately at the DNB.
 Keep in mind that this process is expensive.
 After this registration each bank must authorize you separately.
 To authorize yourself you will need an EDIAS compliant PSD2 digital certificate which can cost up to EUR 2000,- without tax.